pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Declarative_Management_of_Kubernetes_Objects_Using_Configuration_Files.md

 	$ kubectl scale <deployment> --replicas=<replica-count>
 	```
 * This sets the `kubectl.kubernetes.io/last-applied-configuration: '{...}'` annotation on each object.
-* Annotation contains the contents of the object configuration file that was used to create the object.
 * Print the live configuration using
 	```
 	$ kubectl get -f <file|url> -o yaml